Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 • Filing a complaint or dispute through an official channel

-If you raised a maintenance concern with your landlord and received a rent increase shortly after, that timing may be significant.
-Document everything, note the dates, and if the pattern looks like retaliation, contact a tenancy authority.
+If you raised a maintenance concern and received a rent increase shortly after, that timing may be significant.
+Document everything, note the dates, and contact a tenancy authority if the pattern looks like retaliation.
+Exercising your rights cannot legally be used against you.

 Lease Renewal Rules and Rent Increases

 Most rent increases happen at lease renewal, not mid-tenancy.
-This is the point where landlords legally have more room to propose a new rent.
+This is the point where landlords have more room to propose a new rent.
 But that does not mean anything goes.

 Can a Landlord Change the Rent When Renewing a Lease?